1981 NBA playoffs: (1) Boston Celtics vs. (3) Philadelphia 76ers

 The 76ers chose not to foul and played tough defense.
 Boston used up the entire shot-clock before Carr finally took a shot with 7 seconds.
 He missed, but Parish momentarily had a series-ending offensive rebound, but lost it.
 Bobby Jones finally got the rebound and called time with 1 second left.
 So with a chance to win, he had to inbound the ball with fans, security, and media huddled around the court.
 With Bird defending, Jones lobbed a pass towards the basket, but it hit the top of the backboard.
 Cedric Maxwell tipped it to end the series as the Garden crowd stormed the court.
 Boston became the fourth team in NBA history to overcome a 3–1 series deficit, and the third team to do so in the Conference Finals.
-This would happen again in 2016 between the Golden State Warriors and Oklahoma City Thunder.